Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

 ## Connecting to Ethereum

-So far Alice and Bob calculated the random bit between themselves.
+So far, Alice and Bob calculated the random bit between themselves.
 However, it is often useful to have the values published on the blockchain.
 To do this, Bob creates a Solidity program:

 ```